Monopoly Regulation

 The United States Supreme Court defined monopolization as involving 2 components: the possession of monopoly power in the relevant market, and the willful acquisition or maintenance of the power that did not occur because of the growth or development of a superior product, superior business acumen, or historic accident.
 Even the attempt to monopolize is prohibited, but only if the attempt has a reasonable probability of success.
 In other words, the would-be monopolist must possess some degree of market power, where it has a reasonable chance to become a monopoly.

 While it is not illegal to have a monopoly position in a market, the antitrust laws make it unlawful to maintain or attempt to create a monopoly through tactics that either unreasonably exclude firms from the market or significantly impair their ability to compete.
-Because some business operations have no legitimate business reason, while others may have legitimate business objectives, there are 2 different types of analysis applied in determining whether a practice violates antitrust laws under the Sherman Act.
+Because some business operations have no legitimate business reason, while others may have legitimate business objectives, 2 types of analysis are applied to determine whether a practice violates antitrust laws under the Sherman Act.

 Per se means in and of itself.
 A per se violation is considered inherently illegal, and has no legitimate justification for it.